H-ADJI/Calculator_using_IPC/README.md

 This component is responsible for managing and running the calculation and it's composed of :

-- The main process : a manager process that handles clients connection and delegates the calculations to worker process.
+- The main process : a manager process with an open socket that handles clients connection and delegates the calculations to worker process.
 - the worker processes is the process running the calculation interpreter instance.
 - The communication is done using :
   - Operations Pipes : This is a kind of Pipe where the main / manager process writes the operations using one pipe connection and the worker process consumes those operations